JoHoop/personal-website-react/README.md

 -   styled with [Material-UI](https://material-ui.com/)
 -   deployed with [Vercel](https://vercel.com) and hosted at [react-dev-card.vercel.app](https://react-dev-card.vercel.app)

+Kudos to [José Coelho](https://github.com/jcoelho93/personal-website) and [Brittany Chiang]{https://github.com/bchiang7/bchiang7.github.io} for the inspiration.

+## Features

-The personal information for this web app is populated from a json file that follows the [JSON Resume](https://jsonresume.org/) open source standard.
-Kudos to [José Coelho](https://github.com/jcoelho93/personal-website) for the inspiration.
+-   All of the personal information is populated from a json file following the [JSON Resume](https://jsonresume.org/) standard.
-Added toggle for dark mode with state synced to local storage.
+-   The toggle/switch for the dark mode syncs its state to the local storage.

 ## Customization